-- Violations of civil rights related to a disability Section 504 issues
+- Violations of civil rights related to a disability (Section 504 or Americans with Disabilities issues)

 - Claims of child abuse or neglect

-- Or matters under the sole authority of the local school district, such as employment of a teacher, assignments of teachers, or pupil assignments).
+- Matters under the sole authority of the local school district, such as employment of a teacher, assignments of teachers, or pupil assignments).

 Although the above issues may involve violations of the law, a formal written complaint addresses only procedural violations of IDEA.